- Tips

 Unusual types of AA batteries and accumulators

-AA rechargeable batteries with USB charging function
+AA batteries with USB charging function

 Alkaline batteries with improved performance

-Stable and safe lithium iron phosphate cells
+Stable and safe lithium-iron-phosphate cells